Get,

 • Inhale through the nose and make sure your stomach is moving outward while your chest remains still.

-• Exhale slowly for about two seconds, and your stomach should move inwards.
+• Exhale slowly for about four seconds, and your stomach should move inwards.

 • Repeat.